What makes an FSA claim valid?

 - Purchase was for an eligible product or service per IRS rules;

-- Product or service was purchased for an eligible person (the participant or dependent);
+- Product or service was purchased for an eligible person (the participant or eligible dependent);

 - Expense was incurred during the current plan year;

 - Expense is properly documented by a provider receipt.
-Cancelled checks or VISA slips are not acceptable because the necessary information cannot be determined, e.g. service date, type of service rendered.
+Canceled checks or credit card slips are not acceptable because they only show the purchase date and amount, and other necessary information cannot be determined, e.g. service date, type of service rendered.

 ProBenefits also checks to determine if :